San Geronimo Valley Organizations

-Gan Halev, The Jewish Congregation of the San Geronimo Valley
+Gan Halev, the Jewish Congregation of the San Geronimo Valley

 Operating as one parish, St. Cecilia’s of Lagunitas and St. Mary’s of Nicasio each serve their own community in many ways.
 Both have Sunday, holy day, and weekday Masses, religious education classes, and participate in local food and Christmas toy drives.
 There are also many special events throughout the year that provide opportunities for fellowship.
-Sunday Mass at St. Cecilia is 9:30 am and at St. Mary’s at 11:15 am.
+Sunday Mass at St. Cecilia’s is 9:30 am and at St. Mary’s is at 11:15 am.

-SGV Community Presbyterian Church
+San Geronimo Community Presbyterian Church

 Spirit Rock Meditation Center